-- A. Based on the rubric detailed above, a rank number is generated.
-The aforementioned grading committee then assigns grades utilizing data from multiple years of the clerkship under the college expectation of assigning approximately 30% Honors, 40% High Pass and 30% Pass or Lower.
-If a period of students exceeds the norms generated from the historic data grades these expectations are permitted to be eclipsed. - B. Issues with professionalism alone MAY result in a drop in letter grade or failure of the course. - C. Stage of clinical training (i.e.: MS2 vs. MS3) is taken into consideration in determining final grades - D. We continue to evaluate and drop significant outliers in performance evaluations.
-You must launch 12 evaluations in order to have outliers mathematically calculated. - E. Earning a failure in the clerkship by any of the following manners will require the student to repeat the course in its entirety - 1.
-Clinical performance alone, regardless of test scores, that is verified 2 SD below the mean - 2.
+- A. Issues with professionalism alone MAY result in a drop in letter grade or failure of the course. - B. Stage of clinical training (i.e.: MS2 vs. MS3) is taken into consideration in determining final grades

+C. We continue to evaluate and drop significant outliers in performance evaluations as long as there are adequate numbers of evaluations requested (for 2021 that number is 12).

+D. Earning a failure in the clerkship by any of the following manners will require the student to repeat the course in its entirety

+- 1. Clinical performance alone, regardless of test scores, that is verified 2 SD below the mean - 2.
 Lapses or issues with professionalism alone independent of clinical performance. - 3.
-Failing 2 or more graded components on the clerkship (i.e.: the NBME and SP exam) - 4.
-Failing only the SP or NBME Exam: - a.
-1st Failure: Failing the SP or the NBME will result in a Deferred grade to be submitted and the student is required to successfully pass the exam.
+Failing 2 or more graded components on the clerkship - 4.
+Failing only NBME Exam: - a.
+1st Failure: Failing the SP or NBME will result in a Deferred grade to be submitted and the student is required to successfully pass the exam.
 The highest grade that can be received for the course is a Pass. - b.
 2nd Failure: A Fail will result in repeating the course in its entirety.
 An F will appear on the transcript and the highest grade that can be received upon repeat of the course is a Pass. - c.
-3rd Failure: On repeat of the course, students who fail any SP or NBME examination on the overall third attempt will fail the course for a second time and be referred to the Student Promotions Committee for adjudication. - 5.
+3rd Failure: On repeat of the course, students who fail the NBME examination on the overall third attempt will fail the course for a second time and be referred to the Student Promotions Committee for adjudication. - 5.
 Overall performance on the clerkship that is verified as being 2 SD below the annual mean.